cms-sw/framework-team/.github/ISSUE_TEMPLATE/activity-issue.md

 ---
 name: Activity issue
-about: Crete a new Activity issue
+about: Create a new Activity issue
 title: ''
 labels: Activity
 assignees: ''